tejaspokale22/tejaspokale22/README.md

 **October 2025**

-Recognized as a Super Contributor with 10+ quality pull requests merged and ranked among the top global contributors.
+Recognized as a Super Contributor with 10+ quality pull requests merged and ranked among the top 10k global contributors.

 ### Scope of Work

 * Open source contributions
 * Feature implementation
+* Fix Bugs and issues
 * Code quality improvements
-* Documentation enhancement
-* Community collaboration

 **Skills**